-- Law Day at the Courthouse
+- Law Day

-- Master Lawyers
+- Mentorship (Young Lawyers Section)

 - New Lawyer Seminar

-- Pro Bono
+- Pro Bono (Pro Bono Section)

 Event Co-Sponsorship Policy

 AS ADOPTED BY THE CHAPTER EXECUTIVE BOARD ON MARCH 19, 2007 The Federal Bar Association, Eastern District of Michigan Chapter (“Chapter”) may not sponsor any event hosted, organized or sponsored by a non-Chapter organization (“Event”), unless the Chapter Officers determine in advance that: